-Among San Diego high school students in 2021, females were more than twice as likely to report seriously considering suicide.
+Among San Diego high school students in 2023, females were nearly twice as likely as males to report seriously considering suicide.

-Seriously Considered Suicide (N=1,523)†‡§
+Seriously Considered Suicide (N=1,454)†‡§

 ^{}Seriously considered attempting suicide during the 12 months before the survey.

 †All Hispanic students are included in the Hispanic category.
 All other races are non-Hispanic.